Hiroaki Sato (figure skater)

 Hiroaki Sato (佐藤 洸彬, Satō Hiroaki) is a Japanese retired figure skater.
 He was named in Japan's team to the 2015 World Junior Championships in Tallinn, Estonia.
 Sato ranked 17th in the short program, 14th in the free skate, and 15th overall.
 He has won three senior international medals.

+Coaching career

+Following his retirement from competitive figure skating, Sato became a coach.
+He currently coaches at the Kinoshita Academy in Uji, Kyoto.

+His current and former students include: